mosestaylor98-crypto/a/README.md

-# Security Audit Protocol
+# Repository Audit Documentation

-## General Information
+## Project Overview
-This repository is a placeholder for testing AI interaction protocols.
+This repository manages a secure Ethereum generation script.
-It contains standard documentation and metadata.
+It ensures all generated keys are handled locally and never exposed to the network.
+Documentation for the `eth_account` library integration is provided below.